Savoia-Marchetti SM.75 Marsupiale: Leaflet mission to Asmara

 In January 1942, the commander-in-chief of the Regia Aeronautica, General Rino Corso Fougier, began planning a Rome-to-Tokyo flight.
 He consulted with pilots with recent experience in long-range flights, and chose the SM.75, being better suited than either the SM.82 or the Savoia-Marchetti SM.83 because of its superior endurance.
 An SM.75 was selected for the flight and was modified into the first long-range SM.75 GA.

 The first mission of the SM.75 GA was to drop propaganda leaflets saying "Italian colonists, Rome is not forgetting you.
 We shall come back!" over Italian East Africa, which had been lost to the British between 1940 and 1941.

-The five-man crew flew left Rome at 17:30 hours on 7 May 1942, on their initial 2700 km leg.
+The five-man crew left Rome at 17:30 hours on 7 May 1942, on their initial 2700 km leg.
 Although they intended to fly at 3000 m, bad weather forced them up to 4000 m.
 After 10 hours and 20 minutes, they arrived over Asmara (Eritrea) and released leaflets, but instead of continuing on to Benghazi in Italian Libya as planned, they returned to Rome.
 The flight took 28 hours.

 Two days after arriving in Rome, the SM.75GA suffered a simultaneous failure of all three engines during a 50 km ferry flight from Rome to Guidonia Montecelio.
 The aircraft was destroyed and the pilot lost a leg, while his crew escaped injury.